oleg-yaroshevskiy/quest_qa_labeling/README.md

 ### 3. BERT-base-cased pretrained with StackExchange

 Training 5 BERT-base models (cross-validation): `sh bash/training/train3_bert_base_cased_stackx_pretrained.sh toy`.
-The result (one model checkpoint for each fold) written to `input/model1_ckpt`.
+The result (one model checkpoint for each fold) is written to `input/model1_ckpt`.
 Full training is done without the `toy` argument, the result is found in [this Kaggle Dataset](kashnitsky/google-qa-quest-labeling-bibimorph-model-1-5-folds).

 ### 4. BERT-base-cased pretrained with StackExchange + pseudo-labels